learningnoobi/learningnoobi/README.md

 ## [Rayon](https://rayonrae.herokuapp.com)

 ## I'm a Student, Developer, and Musician!!
+### Currently Studying Bsc.
+CSIT (2nd Semester)

 - 🔭 I like to write clean code.
 - 🌱 I’m currently learning Django and React 🤣
 - 👯 I’m looking to collaborate with other students in django
 - 🥅 2021 Goals: Create more Real World Projects
-- ⚡ Fun fact: I love to watch anime and play guitar
+- ⚡ Interest : I love to watch anime and play guitar

 ### Connect with me: